LostHumanty/rsschool-cv/cv.md

 1. #### Name:
    Pavel Chugaev

-3. #### Socials:
+2. #### Socials:
    * **Telegram**: [CosmosLovesUs](https://t.me/CosmosLovesUs)
    * **Discord**: lost_humanity
 3. #### About me:
    My goal with this course is straightforward.
 I want to find a job in the IT field.
-I have good English skills and I’ve completed some Python courses, but now I want to try my luck with JS.
+I have decent English skills and I’ve completed some Python courses, but now I want to try my luck with JS.

-5. #### Skills:
+4. #### Skills:
    * Basic Python
    * Basic Software Testing